IDinsight/aaq_admin_template/README.md

 You should edit each of the files in `./secrets` and set the correct parameters.

+To use other `make` commands, [set the secrets as environment variables for the conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#saving-environment-variables).

 ### Other tasks

 1. Setup auto deployment on EC2 (using webhooks or other)